 Her expertise in small space living was also showcased in the number one documentary of 2016, "Minimalism."
 She was also the former Creative Director of Moomah and Ollie.co.

-In addition to her interior work, she founded the paper goods company, Screech Owl Design, whose products and custom designs are carried worldwide in over 1250 stores including Anthropologie, ABC Carpet and Home, The MoMa Store, Barnes & Nobles, Indigo Books, and others.
-Her bespoke projects have been featured in The New York Times, The Wall Street Journal, Vogue, New York Magazine, Better Homes and Gardens, Oprah Magazine, and many more.
+In addition to her interior work, she founded the paper goods company, Screech Owl Design, whose products and custom designs are carried worldwide in over 1350 stores including Anthropologie, ABC Carpet and Home, The MoMa Store, Barnes & Nobles, Indigo Books, and others.
+Her bespoke projects have been featured in The New York Times, The Wall Street Journal, The New York Post, Vogue, New York Magazine, Martha Stewart Living, Better Homes and Gardens, Oprah Magazine, and many more.
 Jacqueline is the author and illustrator of two children’s books in “The Patchwork Adventures”, published by POW! and two adult coloring books, “Dream Dresses” and “Birds on Bikes”, published by the Quercus imprint of Hachette Books.

 Jacqueline holds a BFA from SUNY Purchase and an MFA from the Pratt Institute where she graduated with distinction.
 Jacqueline has exhibited her artwork in galleries in Europe, New York, Chicago and Michigan.
 She is also a licensed real estate broker.